ryanpf/linux_rocksmith/guides/setup/arch-pipewire.md

 <details><summary>1.
 LD_PRELOAD</summary>

-!!
-It seems like this currently doesn't work on Arch.
-Please use the start script instead !!

 * Advantages: Run from Steam directly
 * Disadvantages: higher possibility of crashes, steps you might need to do every game-boot.